jotavb/EngineX_GameObject_Components/README.md

 ### Getting Started

-Open the solution and make sure you are running x86 and the Windows SDK is 10.0.18362.0 (Version that I tested)
+Run the build inside the build folder or open the solution and make sure you are running x86 and the Windows SDK is 10.0.18362.0 to build it(Version that I tested)

 ### Requirement